 But wait, a variation on the theme – it is alleged that people (men, of course) are more inclined to beat their partners after natural disasters.
-The ‘proof’ offered is invariably calls for assistance from alleged female victims of abuse, offered up by agencies with a vested interest in any bumps in call volume.
+The ‘proof’ offered is (you’ll never guess!) calls for assistance from alleged female victims of abuse, offered up by agencies with a vested interest in bumps in call volume.

 And next thing you know it is claimed that climate change is also a trigger for increasing level of domestic violence against women.
 Google search on ‘domestic violence climate change’ (for example) for more on this topic:

 The cost of climate change on women and girls internationally is dire (27 February 2020)

 Climate breakdown ‘is increasing violence against women’ (30 January 2020)

 Why climate change fuels violence against women (28 January 2020)

 (Update 1 April 2020: Now not only are firemen labelled as likely domestic abusers, but according to state government Minister Lisa Neville, so too are recreational/sporting shooters.
 Don’t bother asking the date of the last time that a licensed firearm user was convicted of a DV-related murder in Victoria.
 You know she’s right)

 The most recent variation on this theme are media statements regarding the real and imagined effects of the COVID-19 pandemic on the incidence of domestic violence.
 This topic is addressed in this other blog post.